OWNER & RESIDENT A-Z

 Under the Condominium Act, the Corporation is permitted to place a lien on your Unit if maintenance fees are not paid when due.
 The legal cost of such lien - which can be quite significant - is the responsibility of the Unit owner.

 When you are moving in or out of The New Town of York you need to reserve an elevator.
 This should be done by completing an Elevator Reservation Form, giving it to and discussing the reservation with the Superintendent.
 (See: Elevators above.)
-We do not have a separate freight elevator and elevators can only be booked from 9am to 5pm from Monday to Saturday; there is a 4-hour maximum and only one of our two elevators can be reserved.
-There is additional information on the Elevator Reservation Form, available on the Useful Forms page of this website.
+We do not have a separate freight elevator and elevators can only be booked between 9am and 5pm from Monday to Sunday (no bookings on Public Holidays); there is a 4-hour maximum and only one of our two elevators can be reserved.
+There is additional information about booking hours on the Elevator Reservation Form, available on the Useful Forms page of this website.
 If your use of the elevator exceeds the booked hours you will be charged for all staff overtime.
+Bookings are accepted on a first-come, first-served basis and on some days, is very difficult as access to the loading dock is restricted due to garbage and recycling collection.
+You are strongly advised to discuss your moving days with the Superintendent.

 Though the building is reasonably soundproof, please keep stereos, televisions and conversation at a reasonable volume so as not to disturb others, particularly late at night.
 Please do not make loud noises in the hallways.